danielsteman/textifai/README.md

   - Choose your repository and make sure to install Terraform Cloud in your fork of this project
   - Submit and create! 🚀

 Terraform will create a Firebase project, which actually is a Google Cloud Project.
-[Read more](https://firebase.google.com/docs/projects/learn-more) about the relationship bewteen Firebase and Google Cloud.
+[Read more](https://firebase.google.com/docs/projects/learn-more) about the relationship between Firebase and Google Cloud.